epfl-lasa/biped-walking-controller/README.md

 ### Configuration file

+The configuration file is `BalanceWalkingController.ini` locate in the `config` folder.
+The parameters are

 - `robot`: name of the robot to connect to (e.g icubSim for simulation and icub for the real robot)
 - `name`: name of the module.
 All ports open by the controller will include this name (default: walkingGrasping)
 - `wbi_config_file`: name of the configuration file of yarpWholeBodyInterface (yarpWholeBodyInterface.ini)